openstack/adjutant/README.md

 Rather than a standard Django application, treat this as a more standard python application in this regard.

-Once installed, all the normal manage.py functions can be called directly on the 'stacktask' commandline function.
+Once installed, all the normal manage.py functions can be called directly on the 'adjutant' commandline function.

 ### Dev Environment: